 - Because the compound file implementation provides a file system-like abstraction within a file, independent of the details of the underlying file system, compound files can be accessed by different applications on different platform operating systems.
-The compound file can be a generic container file format that holds data for multiple applications. - Because the separate objects in a compound file are saved in a standard format, any browser utility reading the standard format can list the storage objects and stream objects in the compound file, even though data within a given object can be in a proprietary format. - There exist standardized data structures for writing certain types of stream objects-for example, summary information property-sets (for more information see [MS-OLEPS])-that applications can read using parsers for these data structures, even when the rest of the stream objects cannot be understood.
+The compound file can be a generic container file format that holds data for multiple applications. - Because the separate objects in a compound file are saved in a standard format, any browser utility that is reading the standard format can list the storage objects and stream objects in the compound file, even though data within a particular object can be in a proprietary format. - Standardized data structures exist for writing certain types of stream objects--for example, summary information property sets (for more information about property sets, see [MS-OLEPS]).
+Applications can read these stream objects by using parsers for these data structures, even when the rest of the stream objects cannot be understood.